Inland Empire: Future projects

 Although a robust transit network has been lacking in the region for decades, steps are being made toward developing one in the future.
 The councils of governments and transportation commissions in both IE counties have identified and are working on future expansions of transit to better serve the region.
-These include the sbX West Valley Connector, Arrow, the extension of the Gold Line to Montclair, and daily train service to the Coachella Valley.
+These include the sbX West Valley Connector, Arrow, the extension of the L Line to Montclair (to become part of the A Line), and daily train service to the Coachella Valley.
 Additional routes have also been studied including extending the Metrolink's Perris Valley Line to San Jacinto and Temecula, a passenger rail spur along I-15 to Lake Elsinore, BRT routes throughout the respective service areas of Omnitrans and RTA, and an aerial tram from Highland to Big Bear.

 The Inland Empire is the chosen route for connecting California High-Speed Rail service to San Diego.
 While a final alignment has yet to be finalized, concepts include stops at the Ontario International Airport, in Riverside, San Bernardino, Corona, and Temecula or Murrieta.
 These would occur as part of Phase II, however, which currently remains unfunded.